tortonight/-MultiCraft-JAR-Conf/README.md

 Mojang decided to unilaterally move from JAVA 11 > JAVA 16 (yup a jump of 5 versions and the use of a no LTS, ...).
 Since Vanilla 1.17, there is the need to use a new JVM so for now this repo isn't natively compatible with 1.17 (as the 8th of June).

-## NOT READY FOR Vanilla 1.17 " YET " !!!!
+## NOT READY FOR Vanilla 1.18 " YET " !!!!

-Temporary use of a JAVA NO LTS version : /usr/lib/jvm/adoptopenjdk-16-hotspot-jre-amd64/bin/java for the Vanilla 1.17 profile already available.
+Temporary use of a JAVA NO LTS version : "{JAVA}" for the Vanilla 1.18 profile already available.

 -----
 ⚠️⚠️⚠️ You find a bug?
 Want to contribute?